kaeyros-analytics-org/sema-doc/index.rst

 .. image:: /images/landing.png

-Sema is a comprehensive application designed to facilitate the marketing of a company's products and services through social networks.
+Sema is a comprehensive application designed to facilitate the customer relationship management of a company's products and services through social networks.
 By leveraging popular messaging platforms like WhatsApp and Telegram, Sema enables companies to directly reach their customers' phones with targeted advertisements and interactive marketing campaigns.

 Sema has two primary types of users: